dewitt/opensearch/docs/Specifications/OpenSearch/1.1/Draft 6.md

 `http://example.com/feed/{startPage?}`

-*Example of a search URL template that contains an optional template parameter in an extended namespace, shown in the context of a [[#The "Url" element|Url element]]:*
+*Example of a search URL template that contains an optional template parameter in an extended namespace, shown in the context of a [`Url` element](#the-url-element):*

 ```xml
 <Url type="application/rss+xml"